univr-GRAIL/CollaborICE_Leap_Gesture_Recognition/ros_nodes/readme.md

 ## Execution and ROS Nodes

 This section details the steps required to set up the Leap Motion device in WSL, build the ROS workspace, launch the applications, and monitor the data topics.

+**leap_motion_screen is more commented to help to read the code**

 -----